The International Baccalaureate Diploma (IB program) is recognized as an international pre-university education preparing students for study abroad.

 The IB programme in schools

-There are also three additional core requirements: a 4,000-word essay on a topic of the students choice; theory of knowledge – a course exploring the nature of knowledge across disciplines, encouraging an appreciation of other cultural perspectives; creativity, action and service – a course which requires students to complete 150 hours of work outside purely academic learning.
+There are also three additional core requirements: extended essay – a 4,000-word essay on a topic of the students choice; theory of knowledge – a course exploring the nature of knowledge across disciplines, encouraging an appreciation of other cultural perspectives; creativity, action and service – a course which requires students to complete 150 hours of work outside purely academic learning.
 It can include artistic pursuits, sports and community service work.

 IB Diploma’s popularity in Europe

-The qualification has recently come to the forefront of the education agenda in the UK and it is also increasingly recognized by the world’s universities including those in European countries such as Spain, France, Germany, Belgium, the Netherlands and Switzerland.
+The qualification has recently come to the forefront of the education agenda in the UK and it is also increasingly recognised by the world’s universities including those in European countries such as Spain, France, Germany, Belgium, the Netherlands and Switzerland.

 Eleven schools offer the IB Diploma in France, and since 1985 the qualification has been one of the foreign diplomas that allow students access to French universities.

-Thirty-five schools offer the IB Diploma in Germany.
-However, there are certain conditions placed on IB Diploma students to allow them access to German universities, including a minimum requirement for a foreign language, maths and science.
+Thirty-five schools offer the IB Diploma in Germany, however, there are certain conditions placed on IB Diploma students to allow them access to German universities, including a minimum requirement for a foreign language, maths and science.

 Fourteen schools offer the IB Diploma in the Netherlands, although there are minimum entry requirements for IB students wishing to attend Dutch universities.